lion328/lab-notes/dgpu-passthrough.md

 - Things broke if you pass it to VM.
 I don't know why.
 - When I start the VM with it passed through, the host will stuttering a lot even though the CPU usage was normal.
 - I need to restart the host in order to make the dGPU working again.
+- I will try to pass only the audio controller, just to see what would happen.

 ## Resources and interesting stuffs
 - Optimus laptop dGPU passthrough guide: [https://gist.github.com/Misairu-G/616f7b2756c488148b7309addc940b28](https://gist.github.com/Misairu-G/616f7b2756c488148b7309addc940b28)